ddbj/www/_ddbj/organism-e.md

 If the name is not available on taxonomy database ([TXSearch](http://ddbj.nig.ac.jp/tx_search/?lang=en)), please tell us any of following items during your sequence submission.

+---
-Useful items for application of organism names to taxonomy database
+**Useful items for application of organism names to taxonomy database**

 - [taxonomic lineage](#lineage)
 - [valid publication for species](#ref)